An Infinite-Dimensional Insider Trading Game: The Insider's Portfolio Choice

 We write $\partial J(W;\widetilde{W},s)$ for the G\^ateaux derivative of $J(\,\cdot\,;\widetilde{W},s)$ at $W$.
 That is, for each direction $v\in C^{\delta}([\underaccent{\bar}{x},\bar{x}],\R)$,

 whenever the limit exists.

-\begin{remark} In standard finance terminology, $\partial J(W;\widetilde{W},s)(v)$ is the insider’s ``marginal'' expected profit in direction $v$—the first-order change in the objective induced by an infinitesimal perturbation of the portfolio along $v$ (cf.\ the use of marginal benefits/costs in basic portfolio choice; see, e.g., \cite{bodie2021investments}).
-We will use this marginal terminology throughout without further comment when the finance context warrants. \end{remark}
+\begin{remark} In standard finance terminology, $\partial J(W;\widetilde{W},s)(v)$ is the insider’s ``marginal'' expected profit in the direction $v$---that is, the first-order change in the objective induced by an infinitesimal perturbation of the portfolio in the direction $v$ (see, e.g., \cite{bodie2021investments} for textbook uses of marginal benefits and costs in basic portfolio choice).
+We will use this marginal terminology throughout, without further comment, when the finance context warrants. \end{remark}